Need help choosing a plan?

 • Cost of purchasing new inventory is the amount of money your company has to spend to secure the necessary products or materials to manufacture your products.

-The cost of goods sold equation allows you to determine how much you spent to manufacture the goods you sold.
-By subtracting the cost of goods sold from the revenue, you can determine your gross profit.
+The cost of goods sold equation allows you to determine how much you spent on manufacturing the goods you sold.
+By simply subtracting the costs of goods sold from revenues, you’ll determine your gross profit.

 8. Retained earnings equation